Nasiaeschna

 Nasiaeschna pentacantha, the Cyrano darner, is a species of dragonfly in the family Aeshnidae, and the only extant species in the genus Nasiaeschna.
 It is native to eastern North America.
 A single fossil species, †Nasiaeschna miocenica Claisse, Brisac & Nel, 2019, is known from the Late Miocene of France, suggesting they persisted in Europe up until relatively recently.

+Description

+The cyrano darner is a stocky greenish dragonfly.
+It has blue eyes and a large, projecting frons.
+The thorax is brown with characteristic green stripes on the front and sides.
+The abdomen has longitudinal brown and green stripes and tapers along its length.